beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 [github.com/beporter/CakePHP-EnvAwareness](https://github.com/beporter/CakePHP-EnvAwareness)

 * A demo Cake 3 app with vagrant.
-* Includes [loadsys/ConfigReadShell](https://github.com/loadsys/CakePHP-ConfigReadShell) for command line access.
+* Includes [loadsys/cakephp-config-read](https://github.com/loadsys/CakePHP-ConfigReadShell), a Shell for command line access to (environment-specific) Configure vars.
-* Switch app background color based on env.
+* Switches app background color based on env.

+^ Since I'm pressed for time here, I have an example project up on GitHub that is set up as this talk describes.

+^ It provides some walkthroughs for thinking about and working with environment-specific values.

 ---